30 Day Gratitude Challenge for 2023: Are You Up for It?

 Next, write down an accomplishment you are proud of.
 Why did you achieve it?
 What qualities did you cultivate to be able to reach your goal?

-For a moment, give yourself the pat on the back you deserve and appreciate the fine person you are.
+For a moment, give yourself the pat on the back you deserve.
+And appreciate the fine person you are.

 Day 17: Go one day without complaining